SocialAction

 Here are a few of our current Social Action projects:

 FOOD COLLECTION: Food collection for distribution to West Bay Food Pantries is ongoing through the year.
-Food collection boxes are in our lobbies.
+During the High Holy Days, we collect donated food at the Temple and online through the website of Jewish Collaborative Services' Kosher Food Pantry.